sabeehtaqi/projects/nohevog1/README.md

 #### Technical

-For each steps, create a separate gist/block -- link to these in your repo's README.md
+For each step, create a separate gist, add a link for each one.

-1. Plot GeoJSON for any data in this repository -- put it in a gist and link to it from your repo's README.md
-2. Add some type of basemap (possibly a slippy map) -- TBD
-3. Add interaction other data sources (e.g., images) -- TBD
+1. Display the different shapefiles
+2. Overlay them
+3. Figure out the type of interactions among shapefiles
+4. Would like to create an UII to display or not the different elements chosen from a drop-down list
+5. Click on a Department or State, and have the different pictures showing and close
+6. Make one or 2 graphs